After deployment, you must consider the available options when choosing an enterprise backup and recovery solution.

 Infrastructure backups only cover the Azure Stack Hub configuration and its meta data.
 You can also use infrastructure backups that this service creates for the redeployment of the Azure Stack Hub cloud to restore identity, security, and Azure Resource Manager data.
 The Infrastructure Backup Service does not include user data and apps.

 For more information, see Recover data in Azure Stack Hub with the Infrastructure Backup Service.

 Backing up IaaS and PaaS

-Dell EMC Data Protection for tenant virtual machines is used to back up IaaS and PaaS virtual machines and workloads, as shown in the following figure.
+Dell EMC Data Protection for tenant VMs is used to back up IaaS and PaaS VMs and workloads, as shown in the following figure.
 Data Protection can also be used to store Microsoft infrastructure backups on the same Data Domain or SMB file share.

 Figure 11.
 IaaS and PaaS backup summary

 The following sections provide more details for each component.

 To protect the VMs running on the HLH, we recommend that you take a regular backup of the VMs using the Export-VM command function of Windows Server Hyper-V.